Policlinico of Milan: Insignia and logo

 The organisation's insignia used to bear the scene of the Annunciation and the Latin motto 'ave gratiae plena' ("hail, full of grace").
-Later it was simplified to a picture of the dove of the Holy Spirit.
+Later, it was simplified to a picture of the dove of the Holy Spirit.

 The heraldic representation, still the basis of the Foundation's current logo, is closely linked with the Visconti symbol of the flaming, radiant turtle-dove.
 The olive branch in the bird's beak was added later.
-Until 1825 the Organisation had the duty of assisting children in need, who, considered as 'the hospital's children', took the surname 'Colombo', meaning 'dove'.
+Until 1825, the Organisation had the duty of assisting children in need, who were considered as 'the hospital's children', and took the surname 'Colombo', meaning 'dove'.

-The Niguarda, Sesto San Giovanni and San Carlo Borromeo hospitals also obtained insignias or sculptures reminiscent of the dedication.
+The Niguarda, Sesto San Giovanni, and San Carlo Borromeo hospitals also obtained insignias or sculptures reminiscent of the dedication.

 Banner

 The hospital has two banners of honour: one large banner, maintained in a museum collection, and a pair of smaller banners for use in ceremonies.

 The need for a banner to display at ceremonies and funerals of benefactors arose in 1927, and inspiration was taken from the banner of the Municipality of Milan, which has particularly solemn connotations.
 The front of the banner represents the Annunciation.
 On the other side, the dove is embroidered, surrounded by the heraldic insignias of the hospital's main benefactors: Sforza, Macchi, Del Sesto, Paravicini, Ponti, Secco Comneno, the municipality of Milano, Pio II Piccolomini, Pio IV Medici di Marignano, Pio XI Ratti, Cardinals Saint Carlo Borromeo e Schuster, and the Order of the Holy Sepulchre.

 The project and its realisation were the responsibility of the Milanese architect Giò Ponti, who intended to add value to the banner using both materials and techniques.
 The metallic parts of the banner were created by the Ravasco firm, and Alfredo Ravasco, the company director, wanted to donate precious stones.
 Meanwhile, the Bartelli firm had completed the gold and silver embroidery on pure silk.
 The banner was inaugurated by Cardinal Ildefonso Schuster on 24 March 1935 (the first day of the Festival of Forgiveness) during a solemn function held in Milan's Duomo.

-In 1938 a copy was made, in order to be able to transport it with ease with just two poles.
+In 1938, a copy was made in order to be able to transport it with ease, with just two poles.
 The original was moved to a collection in 1942 and decorated with crystals by the Silvestri firm.